diodesign/diosix/docs/build.md

 ### Hypervisor toolchain

 To compile the hypervisor, you must have the following installed:

 *   Zig version 0.17.0 or later.
 *   Git version 2.54 or later.
+*   For Docker-based builds, Docker version 29.5.2 or later.

 ### Guest operating system build dependencies